-I was completely self taught until I moved down to West Wales and joined an art group where, under inspired tuition, I have learned many new techniques.
+I was completely self-taught until I moved down to West Wales and joined an art group for three years where, under inspired tuition, I learned many new techniques.
+I am currently enrolled at Carmarthen College Of Art on a Foundation Course in Fine Art.
 I try to tone down my paintings but am invariably seduced by bright colours and symbolic shapes, perhaps because I lived and worked in Granada, Spain for many years and am influenced by its vibrancy.

-Since moving permanently to Pembrokeshire two years ago, I have been involved in Art Out West, a group of Pembrokeshire artists and have exhibited in Art in the Garden at Stackpole Walled Garden as well as holding an open studio.
-I intend to exhibit there again this August.
+Since moving permanently to Pembrokeshire in 2016, I have been involved in Art Out West, a group of Pembrokeshire artists and have exhibited in Art in the Garden at Stackpole Walled Garden as well as holding an open studio.
 I look at Nature, town and seascape and try to abstract them in my paintings.

 Since then I have exhibited in Friends of The Oriel Q Gallery in Narberth as well as in their Figurative show in March of this year 2020.